 Thad Cochran, Long-Serving Mississippi Senator, Dies At 81

-Thad Cochran, the Republican senator from Mississippi who served for some four decades, has died at the age of 81, his successor Sen. Cindy Hyde-Smith said on Thursday.
+Thad Cochran, the Republican senator from Mississippi who served for some four decades, has died at the age of 81, his successor, Sen. Cindy Hyde-Smith, said on Thursday.

 Cochran used his considerable influence, especially while serving as chairman of the Senate Appropriations Committee, to direct billions of dollars to Mississippi.